coffee-tools/folgore/README.md

 ### With a plugin manager

-This plugin will support [coffee](https://coffee-docs.netlify.app/introduction.html) as plugin manager, and it is also the raccomended way to install a this plugin in core lightning.
+This plugin will support [coffee](https://coffee-docs.netlify.app/introduction.html) as plugin manager, and it is also the reccomended way to install a this plugin in core lightning.

 To install it you need just to [install coffee](https://coffee-docs.netlify.app/install-coffee.html) and then run the following commands